oystesf/DMCpy/docs/Tutorials/View3D/Viewer3D_align.rst

    fig.savefig('figure0.png',format='png')

-The above code takes the data from the A3 scan files 12153-12154 from 2022 and generates the Viewer 3D utilizing a voxel size of 0.01 x 0.01 x 0.01 in Q-space.
+The above code takes the data from the A3 scan files 12153-12154 from 2022 and generates the Viewer 3D utilizing a voxel size of 0.01 x 0.01 x 0.01 in Q-space, and plot the data in HKL space.
 By default, the viewer starts out in projection 2, i.e. with Qz being the axis stepped through.
-When handling the data directly it is more convenient to utilize the keyboard shortcuts but in a scripting interface these are not available.
-Instead one can utilize the *.setPlane* and *.changeAxis* methods.
-In addition, the color scale has been tweaked such that weaker peaks are visible.
-It is possible to slightly tweak the color scale directly in the Viewer 3D by using the sliders to the right of the color bar.
-Notice: When saving the figure these slides are rendered invisible.
 The end results are shown below:

-First data overview with Qz slightly positive and Qx and Qy in the plane
+First data overview the HK0-plane

 .. figure:: CenterMiddel_aligned_hk0.png
   :width: 50%